How to set the default homepage in the three major web browsers as well as some practical tips on opening web pages and using keyboard shortcuts.

-There are several ways to set a browser's homepage, but the straightforward, simple method, which is supported by all browsers, is to open the page you want and then tell the browser to use that page as the homepage.
-Here's how in detail:
+There are several ways to set a browser's homepage, but the most straightforward method is to open the page you want and then instruct the browser to use that page as the homepage.

 Try this: instead of left-clicking on links, right-click them and then click on "Open in New Window" or "Open in New Tab" in the shortcut menu.